 Soccer micro betting

 There are so many soccer leagues around the world, and that means tons of micro betting opportunities exist for online sportsbook users.
-Whether you prefer betting on the English Premier League, La Liga, Major League Soccer, or any other league, there will be options for you including:
+Whether you prefer betting on the English Premier League, La Liga, Major League Soccer, or betting on the World Cup, there will be options for you including:

 - Next Goal (3-way moneyline)